abaynew-guadie/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- 0x06 pointers arrays and string function that concatenates two strings.
+0x06.
+C - More pointers, arrays and strings